Become a Normal Sport Member

 Golf news with humor and heart 2x/week

-A bonus 10 thoughts every week
+A bonus 10 thoughts from Kyle every week

-Any other digital content we make
+Access to archives and any other longform content we make

 A Korn Ferry Tour card